Kumba (roller coaster): Reception

-Kumba has generally been well received.
-Robb Alvey of Theme Park Review stated Kumba was his favorite ride in the Florida area, describing it as "an old-school, intense ride" that he has been on hundreds of times.
-Dewayne Bevil of the Orlando Sentinel gives Kumba ratings of 4 out of 5 for both thrill and theming.
+Kumba was well received upon opening.
+Robb Alvey of Theme Park Review stated Kumba was his favorite ride in the Florida area, describing it as "an old-school, intense ride" that he had ridden hundreds of times.
+Dewayne Bevil of the Orlando Sentinel gave Kumba ratings of 4 out of 5 for both thrill and theming.
 Keith Kohn, also of the Sentinel, described the ride as "an amazing experience".

 The opening of Kumba had a significant impact on park attendance figures.
 In its debut year, park attendance increased approximately 15% to an estimated 3.8 million visitors.
 The park expected that trend to continue into 1994.
-In 1995, Joe Fincher, Busch Gardens Tampa Bay's general manager, described Kumba as a "superstar roller coaster" that "has been terrific for us".
+In 1995, Joe Fincher, Busch Gardens Tampa Bay's general manager, described Kumba as a "superstar roller coaster" that "had been terrific for us".

-In Amusement Todays annual Golden Ticket Awards, Kumba has consistently ranked highly.
-It is also one of only seven roller coasters to appear in the top 50 every year since the award's inception in 1998.
+In Amusement Todays annual Golden Ticket Awards, Kumba consistently ranked highly.
+It was also one of only seven roller coasters to appear in the top 50 every year since the award's inception in 1998.
 It debuted at position 4 in 1998, before dropping to a low of 42 in 2016.